Music Production BA (Hons)

 Module code: TLC1010

-There’s a focus on songwriting, songwriters and recording live music in Year 2.
+There’s greater focus on composition, performance and recording in year 2.
 You’ll uncover the research methods behind music, media and sound.
-And you’ll focus on your area of interest.
 Choose to learn about electronic music and synthetic sound design, arranging popular music or performing live.
 There’ll be opportunities to review live performances, and to play to audiences in live music venues.

 Compositional Forms and Approaches